Estimation of the Number of Spikes, Possibly Equal, in the High-Dimensional Case: Main results

-In this section, we first recall our previous result of \cite{Passemier} in the case of different factors.
-Next, we propose an extension of the algorithm to the case with possibly equal factors.
+The sample covariance matrix of the $n$ $p$-dimensional i.i.d. vectors considered at each time $t$, $(\x_i=\x(t_i))_{1\le i \le n}$ is Denote by $\lambda_{n,1} \ge \lambda_{n,2} \ge \dots \ge \lambda_{n,p}$ its eigenvalues.
+Our aim is to estimate $q_0$ on the basis of $\mathsf{S}_n$.
+We first recall our previous result of \cite{Passemier} in the case of different spikes.
+Next, we propose an extension of the algorithm to the case with possibly equal spikes.
 The consistency of the extended algorithm is established.